Marc Rich, 'King of Oil' pardoned by Clinton, dies at 78

 “Marc Rich is to asset concealment what Babe Ruth was to baseball,” said Arthur J. Roth, New York state commissioner of taxation and finance.

-He remained under threat of a life sentence in a U.S. jail until Clinton pardoned him during the last chaotic hours of his presidency, a move that provoked moral outrage and bewilderment among some politicians.
-He never returned to the United States.
+He remained under threat of a life sentence in a U.S. jail until Clinton pardoned him during the last chaotic hours of his presidency, a move that provoked moral outrage and bewilderment amongst some politicians.

 Rich’s ex-wife, Denise, had donated funds for Clinton’s presidential library.
 The former president later said the donation was not a factor in his decision and he had acted partly in response to a request from Israel.
-He regretted granting the pardon, calling it “terrible politics.”
+But he regretted granting the pardon, calling it “terrible politics.”

 “It wasn’t worth the damage to my reputation,” he told Newsweek magazine in 2002.